From Weird and Distant Shores

-From Weird and Distant Shores is fantasist Caitlin R. Kiernan's second solo short-story collection, released by Subterranean Press in 2002.
+From Weird and Distant Shores is American fantasist Caitlin R. Kiernan's second solo short-story collection, released by Subterranean Press in 2002.
 As with her first collection, Tales of Pain and Wonder, interior illustrations were supplied by Canadian artist Richard A. Kirk.
 The book includes thirteen stories (horror, science fiction, and fantasy), including a collaboration with Poppy Z. Brite and another with Christa Faust.
 As Kiernan explains in the collection's introduction, most of these stories were originally written for "'shared world' and 'theme' anthologies," books wherein the authors have been asked to write stories set in the worlds of other authors or stories pertaining to some particular subject, respectively.
 The collection is notable in that includes Kiernan's earliest published short story, "Persephone."
 Kiernan provides an afterword for each story.